Rules Continued

 26. Conduct of Matches

-Matches shall be conducted in accordance with the M.C.C.
+Matches shall be conducted in accordance with the MCC.
 Laws of Cricket, except for matters specially provided for in these rules.

 27. Weather Conditions